Rapid rise in Mumbai pushes India's COVID numbers to month high - NewsBreak

 "There is no rise in hospitalisations.
 People are quarantining themselves at home and recovering at home.
 There is no need to worry," state health minister Rajesh Tope told reporters on Wednesday.

-Mumbai was one of the first cities to be affected in India's devastating second wave of the pandemic in 2021, but was lauded for its efficient tackling of the crisis here.
+Mumbai was one of the first cities to be affected in India's devastating second wave of the pandemic in 2021, but was lauded for its efficient tackling of the crisis.

 India has recorded more than 43 million cases and 524,641 deaths since the pandemic began.